NCPEDP MPHASIS Universal Design Awards 2014

 - Aids and Appliances

-In the last three editions, these Awards were able to create tremendous buzz among stakeholders and received an amazing response.
+In the last four editions, these Awards were able to create tremendous buzz among stakeholders and received an amazing response.
 We are confident that with each edition, these Awards will gain further recognition and credibility and will encourage more and more people to work in the field of promoting access and Universal Design.

 The awards will be given under three categories: